-More than 5 million people in the US suffer from Alzheimer’s Disease, and it is currently the 6th leading cause of death in this country—more than prostate and breast cancer combined.
+September is World Alzheimer's Month.
+Did you know that more than 6 million people in the US suffer from Alzheimer’s Disease?
+One in three seniors dies with Alzheimer's or another dementia.
+It kills more than prostate and breast cancer combined.
+Unfortunately, alzheimer's and dementia deaths have increased 16% during the COVID-19 pandemic.
 By the year 2050, it’s believed that the number of people 65 and older with Alzheimer’s will triple, leading to significant effects on society.

 The onset of Alzheimer’s generally occurs at age 65 or older but can occur earlier.
 Alzheimer’s is a progressive and insidious decline in cognitive functioning which interferes with the ability to function at work and in daily activities.
 In addition to impairment in cognitive functioning, Alzheimer’s also affects an individual’s mood and personality.

 Early symptoms of Alzheimer’s Disease include, but are not limited to, the following:

 - Repetition (asking the same question or telling the same story over and over)

 - Fluctuation in level of cognitive functioning (confused especially toward evening)

 - Frequently misplacing objects and losing the ability to retrace steps